 But you’re not sure where to go.
 Sure, you have your old standbys that are tried and true and are some of your favorite places to go.
 Still, even the best places begin to grow a little old after you’ve been there so many times.
 Maybe it’s time to go back to the drawing board and search out some new favorite restaurants near and in Harrisburg, PA.

 Whether you’ve just moved to Harrisburg or you’ve lived here all your life, we’re willing to bet we can tell you about a few gems that you might never have heard of otherwise.
-Browse through our list of where to eat in Harrisburg, PA and see how many of these places you’ve been to.
+Browse through our list of places to eat in Harrisburg, PA and see how many of these places you’ve been to.
 More to the point, though, jot down every one that looks like a place you and your crew want to check out next time you feel like heading out for a bite.

 Harrisburg Restaurant Guide